 The Body Corporate has a small number of scooter / motor cycle bays available to rent (via the Building Manager).

-DSTV Decoders can be connected to the satellite dish on the roof of the building via the distribution point in the flat.
-The system in each building has a “smart LNB” that is connected via fibre optic cable to each floor and from there to a gateway unit that feeds a splitter which provide both UHF (terrestrial) signal and satellite signal to the sockets in each flat via coaxial cable.
+DSTV and Openview decoders can be connected to the satellite dish on the roof of the building via the distribution point in the flat.
+The system in each building has a “smart LNB” that is connected via fibre optic cable to each floor, and from there to a gateway unit and splitter which provide both UHF (terrestrial) signal and satellite signal to the sockets in each flat via coaxial cable.